 shall be split into up to 8 feedback segments, with each feedback(#6422) segment sent in a different VHT

-Compressed Beamforming frame and containing successive portions of the VHT Compressed Beamforming Report information followed by any MU Exclusive Beamforming Report information.
+Compressed Beamforming frame and containing successive portions of the VHT Compressed Beamforming report consisting of the VHT Compressed Beamforming Report information followed by any MU Exclusive Beamforming Report information.
 Each of the feedback segments except the last shall contain the maximum number of octets allowed by the VHT beamformer’s maximum MPDU length capability.
 The last feedback segment may be smaller.
 Each feedback segment is identified by the value of the Remaining Feedback Segments subfield and the First Feedback Segment subfield in the VHT MIMO Control field as defined in 8.4.1.47 (VHT MIMO Control field); the other non-reserved subfields of the VHT MIMO Control field shall be the same for all feedback segments.
 All feedback segments shall be sent in a single A-MPDU and shall be included in the A-MPDU in the descending order of the Remaining Feedback Segments subfield values.